GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <ol start="11">
   <li>
-    <span style="font-weight: 400"> Â Â Can you clarify the difference between central and inventory CKAN?
+    <span style="font-weight: 400">   Can you clarify the difference between central and inventory CKAN?
 It seems like many datasets are using the datastore feature on inventory.data.gov â€“ is this no longer the policy and inventory is mainly for creating data.json files?</span>
   </li>
 </ol>